Bee Branch Creek

 The Bee Branch Creek, formerly known as Couler Creek, is a tributary of the Mississippi River found in Dubuque, Iowa.
-The creek starts in the west of Dubuque before flowing into the Couler Valley and then into the downtown.
-Due to its involvement in multiple disasters, particularly floods, the Bee Branch Creek has become an interest for Dubuque.
+The creek starts in the west of Dubuque before flowing into the Couler Valley and then into the downtown, flowing through multiple detention basins along the way.
+Due to the creek's involvement in many disasters, particularly floods, the Bee Branch Creek has become an interest for Dubuque.

-After the Upper Bee Branch and Lower Bee Branch projects, the creek has become a daylighted stream with parks and trails along its banks.
+After restoration projects, the creek has become a daylighted stream with parks and trails along its banks.
 It has been estimated to have prevented millions of dollars in damages.
 The Bee Branch has also been involved with numerous ecological projects.
 Despite being recently daylighted, the Iowa DNR diagnosed the creek with a healthy ecosystem.

 Etymology

-It is unknown how the Bee Branch got its name, however, it is believed to be a name for a lower tributary of the creek.
-Earlier, the creek went by Couler Creek, named after Couler Valley and Couler Village, which could come from the French couler or "to flow".
-The name Bee Branch was in use by 1863; though, the name existed before then, and Couler Creek remained in use for a long time afterward, being used in 1959 and 1997 geological surveys.
+It is unknown how the Bee Branch got its name; however, it is believed to be a name for a lower tributary of the creek.
+Earlier, the creek went by Couler Creek, named after Couler Valley and Couler Village.
+Couler could come from the French couler or "to cast", coming from the local smelting of lead.
+The name Bee Branch was in use by 1863, although the name existed before then.
+Also, Couler Creek remained in use for a long time afterward, being used in 1959 and 1997 geological surveys.